AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 ```

 ### DirectAdmin specific tips
-After every leapp upgrade we rebuild all packages DirectAdmin brings, sometimes this can go wrong with some older local libraries, the following commands might help you out sometime.
+After every leapp upgrade we rebuild all packages that DirectAdmin brings, sometimes this can go wrong with for example some older local libraries, the following commands might help you out sometime.
 ```bash
 # remove and list old local items
 da build list_removals